pegwymonie/okra/README.md

 * Rolling the max result on more than half the dice automatically counts as a critical success, if the result would have been a normal success.
 * A Critical failure occurs when you miss the check by 6, or more than half the dice roll their minimum value, excluding dice who's maximum value is one.

-Dice Splitting:
+Dice Anchoring:
-* Action can have the dice used to roll them split into smaller dice.
-This is used to increase the average roll.
-* Each split allows you to split one dice into two smaller dice.
-These smaller dice must be as equal as possible.
-    * A d8 splits into 2d4.
-    * A d3 splits into a d2 and a d1.
+* Rolls can be modified by effects to have an anchored value.
+* This reduces the size of the dice rolled by one step, and provides a +2 to the roll.
-    * A d1 always rolls a result of one.
+* This anchors a portion of the dice's potential value.
-        * d1 are never counted for critical failures or successes.

 Movement: